 P. Randolph Finch Jr. is the managing partner of the firm.
 He represents construction industry and other business clients.
 He has represented clients in numerous mediations, arbitrations, trials, writs, and appeals.
 Mr. Finch’s litigation practice includes public and private works construction cases involving mechanic’s liens, stop notices, and payment and performance bond claims; contract defaults; professional liability of architects and engineers; latent and patent defects in construction and design; extra work claims; changed conditions claims; delay, disruption, impact and acceleration claims; federal, state, and local agency bid protests; defense of construction related claims; enforcement of creditors’ rights and defense of debtors; business litigation such as shareholder disputes, contract interpretation and enforcement, unfair business practices, and California and federal False Claims Act litigation; and lender and vendor disputes.
 Mr. Finch represents policyholders and their insurers in insurance covered and coverage disputes, and provides business transaction and pre-construction services, including insurance, licensing, and bonding matters; joint venture agreements; construction management agreements; takeover agreements; formation and counseling of corporations and limited liability companies; shareholder and officer agreements; debt work out agreements; development issues; and general corporate counseling.

 2013: The firm successfully pursued claims for disgorgement for unlicensed contracting and for defective construction on a private construction project, resulting in settlements in excess of $1,100,000.00.
-The firm’s client contracted with an unlicensed contractor to perform work on a private residence.
+The firm’s client contracted with an unlicensed contractor to perform work.
 After the contractor claimed to be a project manager, the firm pursued claims for disgorgement, fraud, negligence and violation of contractors’ license laws against various parties.
 After investigation and discovery, settlements in excess of the amounts paid to the unlicensed contractor were obtained.

 General Contractor v.
 Owner/Lender – Quasi Public Works